-HERE is the first organization where the Moodmetric measurement is done in co-operation with the occupational health.
+HERE is the first organization where Moodmetric Measurement is done in co-operation with the occupational health.
 During the two week measurement the participants learn about their stress and recovery levels by following the data on their mobile phone.
 The participants also get to try how different situations or work tasks show in the stress data.
 With the tips and advice from the introductory lesson, the participants can engage in job crafting to reach better balance with stress and recovery.

 If the participants notice excessive stress load and suspect chronic stress, they have the opportunity to contact straight the occupational healthcare after the measurement.
 Objective data enhances the dialogue between the employee and the occupational health physician.

 HERE’s first Moodmetric feedback session was in May.
-The group was happy to hear that they achieved the all time best* Moodmetric group average. – Now it’s really interesting to see what kind of group level stress averages the next two groups will have and do we need to strenghten our stress management skills as an organization.
+The group was happy to hear that they achieved the all time best* Moodmetric group average. – Now it’s really interesting to see what kind of group level stress averages the next two groups will have and do we need to strengthen our stress management skills as an organization.
 Next summer we will get feedback on how we have succeeded, Jari Syrjärinne concludes.

-*Moodmetric-measurement is not a competition.
+*Moodmetric Measurement is not a competition.
 “All time best” refers to a value that indicates a good balance of stress and recovery of the measured group.
 The daily Moodmetric average of 50 indicates a balanced autonomous nervous system.